Pedro-Kaetsu/Learn-C-the-Hard-Way/README.md

 # A repository for projects in C lang
 1. Book "Learn C the Hard Way"
-...
-Annotations &amp; Exercises
+...Annotations &amp; Exercises
 2. Multi User Agenda
-...
-Login Authentication
+...Login Authentication
-...
-Saves on binary files
+...Saves on binary files